Habiburrahman Shakir

-Hajji Habiburrahman Shakir - also known by his nisba, al-Bulgari (Literary Tatar: Хәбибрахман Шакир, Xäbibraxman Şakir; December 10, 1903 - April 18, 1975) was an imam and publisher born in Russia, who became a part of the Finnish Tatar community when he arrived in Tampere during late 1940s.
+Habiburrahman Shakir al-Bulgari (10 December 1903 – 18 April 1975) was a Tatar imam, theologian and publisher.

+Shakir was born in current day Tatarstan and became a part of the Finnish Tatar community when he arrived in Tampere during late 1940s.
 Shakir was known as a respected theologian in the Islamic world.
 Invited by the king of Saudi Arabia, Shakir made a pilgrimage to Mecca with his wife in 1972.
-Before his time in Finland, Shakir for example operated as a teacher in India, where one of his students was the later-president of Pakistan, Zulfikar Ali Bhutto.
+Before his time in Finland, Shakir worked as a teacher in India, where one of his students was the later-president of Pakistan, Zulfikar Ali Bhutto.

+Shakir was in correspondence with Kurdish theologian Said Nursi.
+He has been described as being among the "first European Nur students".
+Shakir was also in contact with Algerian nationalist Ahmed Tewfik El Madani.